How Reliable Are Real-Time Brand-Monitoring Features in Geo-Platforms?

 Sellm focuses on tracking brand mentions with accuracy across the major AI models, ChatGPT, Gemini, Claude, Perplexity, and others, then translates that raw data into clear, percentage-based visibility scores.
 With multi-language support and topic-level tracking, it helps teams see not just if they're mentioned, but how often and in what context.
 Plus, a suite of free tools lets anyone get started measuring their brand's AI positioning before they commit to a paid plan.

 Real-time brand-monitoring is only as good as its sample size.
-Sellm's default ten-query burst turns eye-candy into decision-grade data—no extra clicks, no lag, just numbers you can trust.
+Enterprise-grade platforms using ten queries turn eye-candy into decision-grade data - 3x more accurate than single-query platforms.
+Sellm uses this approach by default, giving you numbers you can actually trust.